Vinylene carbonate: Polymers

 For example, polyhydroxymethylene films obtained by alkaline hydrolysis of polyvinylene carbonate films via sodium methoxide in methanol are crystalline and exhibit high tensile strengths.
 Analogous to cellulose, polyhydroxymethylene can be dissolved in hot sodium hydroxide solution and converted by crosslinking into a highly swellable polymer which can take up to 10,000 times its weight in water.
 Polyhydroxymethylene is soluble in anhydrous hydrazine and can be converted into cellulose-like fibers by spinning in water.
 Similar to cellulose, polyhydroxymethylene reacts with carbon disulfide in the alkaline state to form a xanthate, from which water-insoluble polyhydroxymethylene is again obtained by precipitation in dilute sulfuric acid.

 Safety

-Vinylene carbonate requires particular care when handling because of its problematic toxicological and ecotoxicological profile and its potential carcinogenic properties.
+Vinylene carbonate requires particular care when handling because of its problematic toxicological and ecotoxicological profile.